Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/Z-COMPANY ORGANIZATION.md

 **LAI KAH HENG**

 Resposiblity:
-1. Direct and oversee the business's overall strategic direction
+1. Direct and oversee the organization's overall strategic direction
 2. Manage the company's staff and organization's workflow
 3. Allocate the resources of the company
 4. Ensure the project meets the listed objectives